 Michele Barry, the Drs.
 Ben and A. Jess Shenson Professor of Medicine and Tropical Diseases, was elected to lead the Board of Directors for the Consortium of Universities for Global Health (CUGH) in 2019.
 The founder of the Stanford/Yale Johnson & Johnson Global Health Scholars Program, she has sent more than 1,000 physicians overseas to underserved areas.
 A past president of the American Society of Tropical Medicine and Hygiene (ASTMH), Dr. Barry is also an elected member of the Institute of Medicine and the National Academy of Sciences.
 A passionate clinician and scholar, she has sent hundreds of students around the world to create innovative global health programs.
+A passionate clinician and scholar, she has sent over two thousand physicians around the world to help strengthen health and educational capacities.

 Dr. Barry’s scholarly interests include tropical medicine, global health ethics, and the impact of climate change on megacities.
 She served on the Obama Women’s Health subcommittee; is a member of the National Academies of Sciences, Engineering, and Medicine; and sits on its global health board.
 Dr. Barry is a recipient of both the Elizabeth Blackwell Medal for outstanding contributions to women in the field of medicine and the Ben Kean Medal for dedication to clinical tropical medicine and impact on the training of students, fellows, and practitioners.